 Interesting facts about strawberries include prevention of inflammation in the body, and protection against eye disease.

-Delicious, proven cancer, arthritis, blindness and heart disease prevention.
+Delicious, proven prevention of malignant disease, arthritis, blindness and heart illness.
 What more do you want?

 I have raved on many times on this website about the value of coloured foods, in particular red foods, but actually all fruit and vegetables, in protection against disease.

 The anti cancer properties of a fruit so researched.
 Thus it comes as no surprise that the benefits of strawberries include that they are rich in a group of substances called phenols that have potent anti oxidizing properties.

 Research done on a group of 1000 elderly persons reveals one of the most interesting facts about strawberries; those who regularly ate these delicious berries were three times less likely to get cancer.